w1ne/stringtune/stringtune/content/en/posts/alternative-guitar-tunings/index.md

 Approaching alternative tunings with an open mind will make the transition process more enjoyable.
 Don't get discouraged—with regular practice, the new chord shapes will soon feel natural.

-# Practical Applications of Alternative Tunings (350 words)
+# Practical Applications of Alternative Tunings

 Alternative guitar tunings have found practical use across many genres and styles of music.
 Certain tunings lend themselves well to particular sounds, allowing guitarists to expand their creative palette.
 Here are some of the most common real-world applications of alternative tunings: